 Subfacility of D.W.
 Wilson Community Center

-$5 per person, children 2 and under are free.
+$5 per person per swim session, children 2 and under are free.

 - Locker Room

 - Swimming Pool

 Splash Island is an outdoor pool operated by Tullahoma Parks and Recreation.
 Originally an Olympic sized pool built in the late 1970s, Splash Island reopened in June of 2015 after undergoing a complete renovation.
 The new multi-use pool includes a splash pad, three 25 foot tall water slides, and a 300 foot lazy river.
 The concession stand offers plenty of poolside treats as well as healthy and fresh options.

 To learn more about hosting parties at Splash Island, visit the Splash Island Birthday Party page.

 - Splash Island is a family-friendly environment.
 Profanity and roughhousing of any kind will not be tolerated.

 - Splash Island is a tobacco-free facility.
 No smoking, smokeless tobacco, or vaping is allowed.
 15-minute smoking passes are available for patrons 18 years of age and older.

 - Splash Island is not responsible for lost or stolen items.
 Free day-use lockers for valuables are available.
 Padlocks are sold for $3 at the admissions gate.

 Inclement Weather Refunds